Russia warns of new nuclear deployments in Baltics if Finland, Sweden join NATO - NewsBreak

 Lithuania said that the warning from Russia is not new, stating that Moscow has positioned nuclear weapons in Kaliningrad, the Russian province between Poland and Lithuania, since before the conflict with Ukraine began, according to Reuters.

-Medvedev on Thursday said that if Finland and Sweden join NATO, Russia’s borders with alliance members will have to be bolstered.2021 was America’s deadliest year ever: CDC
+Medvedev on Thursday said that if Finland and Sweden join NATO, Russia’s borders with alliance members will have to be bolstered.Stillwater couple loses thousands in rental scam

 “If Sweden and Finland join NATO, the length of the alliance’s land borders with the Russian Federation will more than double.
 Naturally, these borders will have to be strengthened,” he said, according to CNBC.